McLaughlin Man Sentenced On Assault Charge

-U.S. Attorney Brendan V. Johnson announced that a McLaughlin man charged with Assault With a Dangerous Weapon was sentenced on January 4, 2013, by U.S. District Judge Charles B. Kornmann.
-Rodney Lyman Reeds, age 44, was sentenced to 41 months in custody, 3 years of supervised release, and a $100 special assessment.
+U.S. Attorney Brendan V. Johnson announced that a McLaughlin man charged with Assault With a Dangerous Weapon was sentenced on January 3, 2013, by U.S. District Judge Charles B. Kornmann.
+Roland Joseph Thundershield, age 39, was sentenced to 37 months in custody, 3 years of supervised release, and a $100 special assessment.

-This case was investigated by the Federal Bureau of Investigation.
-Assistant U.S. Attorney Troy Morley prosecuted the case.
+The investigation was conducted by the Federal Bureau of Investigation.
+The case is being prosecuted by Assistant U.S. Attorney Troy Morley.

 Thundershield was immediately turned over to the custody of the U.S. Marshal.